We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Magnesium citrate is often used as a laxative and can be beneficial for addressing occasional constipation, while magnesium glycinate is known for its calming effects, making it a potentially effective choice for individuals looking to manage anxiety or improve sleep.

 Research on magnesium supplements does not generally specify gender as a determining factor for choosing a specific form of magnesium.
-There isn’t a clear best magnesium for women.
+There isn’t a clear best magnesium supplement for women.

 Instead, the choice often depends on individual health needs and preferences.
 Various forms of magnesium can benefit both men and women.
 Consulting with a healthcare professional can help you determine the most suitable magnesium supplement for you.